 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Sri Lanka?
+What Is the Climate Like in Sri Lanka?

 Sri Lanka is a tropical country that generally has a warm and humid climate.
 The coastal areas are often warmer and more humid.
 Temperatures in the upland middle of the country can be a bit cooler, though still fairly warm.